tonxycs/M4Fuse/README.md

 $

-# 2.According to Ours ->  bash ./Run_config.sh
+ 2.According to Ours ->  bash ./Run_config.sh

+ --running 2019 dataset, you can python T19.py and it is ok --running 2021 dataset, you need to python T21.py combined with Eval.py (by the best weight /.pth)

-# 3.Seeing log -> tail -f ./log/train.log
+ 3.Seeing log -> tail -f ./log/train.log

-# 4.Training method: 1.
+ 4.Training method: 1.
 Train-Valid-Eval 2.
 5-Fold CE.

-# Notes: For urgent citation, usage, or further assistance, please feel free to contact me [tonxycs@gmail.com] without any hesitation.
+ Notes: For urgent citation, usage, or further assistance, please feel free to contact me [tonxycs@gmail.com] without any hesitation.
 You are very welcome!